ExplicITConsulting/set-outlooksignatures.com/index.en.md

 <h2 id="outlook-signature-management">
   Manage your<span style="font-weight: bolder;"> Outlook signatures </span>centrally and fully automated
 </h2>
-<p>Set-OutlookSignatures is the leading free and open-source software taking the hassle out of manually maintaining Outlook signatures and out-of-office replies.</p>
+<p>Set-OutlookSignatures takes the hassle out of manually maintaining Outlook signatures and out-of-office replies.</p>
 <p>Thanks to centrally managed templates that automatically pull in your company data, every email gets the professional look your business deserves: Up-to-date, consistent, and on-brand.</p>